 The HO layout is making progress slowly, very slowly, but steadily, with emphasis on the steady.
 The locale for the layout is the Appalachia's, we hope to capture the look of the area with scenery and structures that are prevalent for West Virginia, Virginia, and Eastern Pennsylvania.The plan has always been for two working levels assisted by a staging level under the main level and so far that has been accomplished.
 The plan also called for the luxury of mobility and with all the wheels under the benchwork that has been accomplished.
-The sub-level staging has a capability of staging up to 20 trains dependent upon length and is currently switched manually.
-The helix is complete from staging through the first level to the second level (although the second level is invisible) and back down again.
+The sub-level staging has a capability of staging up to 20 trains dependent upon length and switched through the control panel or with macros.
+All turnouts on the layout are servo controlled.
+The helix is complete from staging through the first level to the second level and back down again.
 A reverse loop has been incorporated into the plan providing more operational ability to the helix, we will have the ability to run both east and west utilizing the helix.
 The original concept was to use the helix as a means to get from one level to the other but now it can be used to increase operations.
-If it were not for DCC the wiring of this would be a headache, turning the entire helix into a reverse loop would be a wiring nightmare
+If it were not for DCC the wiring of this would be a headache, turning the entire helix into a reverse loop would be a wiring nightmare.

 Added to the plan has been the incorporation of the passenger station, its associated yard, commissary, Railway Express warehouse and freighthouse.
 The addition of this area vastly reduced the engine facility real estate, but we have enough area to represent what an engine facility looked like during the steam era of railroading.
 Also, with the addition of passenger service, head end cars, diners, sleepers, coaches, the operations opportunities increased three-fold.
 A two track mainline on the first level, one exiting from the helix and the other around the helix and through a river gorge is the prominent feature.